David Davies (industrialist): Personal life and family

 During his lifetime, he was also known by the nicknames, "Top Sawyer" and "Davies the Ocean".
 His father was a sawyer and lived on the south side of the Severn valley in Llandinam so that in winter the house was shaded from the sun because of the enclosing hills.
 Once he had started to amass his fortune, he built Broneirion, a grand country mansion on the north side of the river that would enjoy sunshine all year round, which has been maintained and operated as a training facility and accommodation by owners Girlguiding Cymru since the 1940s.
 In 2022, Girlguiding Cymru announced they would be putting the property up for sale.

 Davies married Margaret Jones, daughter of Edward Jones of Llanfair in 1851.
 They had one child, Edward Davies (1852–1898).
-His grandson, another David Davies, continued Llandinam's philanthropic activities and was elevated to the peerage.
+His grandson, another David Davies, continued Llandinam's philanthropic activities and was elevated to the peerage as 1st Baron Davies.
 Llandinam's two granddaughters, Gwendoline Davies and Margaret Davies, donated their substantial art collection to the National Museum of Wales.

-Davies was a keen patron and one of the first governors of the University College of Wales at Aberystwyth and in 1875 was elected treasurer, a post which he held till 1887.
+Davies was a keen patron and one of the first governors of the University College of Wales at Aberystwyth and in 1875 was elected treasurer, a post which he held until 1887.

 In 1884 he bought the large country house, Plas Dinam, where he died on 20 July 1890, aged 71.